-Claiming for your dangerous machinery accident.
-If you’ve been unnecessarily injured, we can help you make your machinery accident claim on a no win no pay basis.
+If you’ve been injured by a piece of workplace machinery in Perth or WA, we can help you make a claim on a no win no pay basis.

 What is a dangerous machinery accident?

 There’s no single definition of a dangerous machinery accident.
 It often refers to a situation where you are injured whilst using dangerous machinery and your employer did or failed to do, something.
 This might be referred to as an “employer’s liability claim.”
 If your employer is legally responsible and your injuries result from the accident, then you will likely be successful in your claim.
 It is your employer’s responsibility to keep the workplace clean and tidy, to provide you with suitable tools and protective equipment to enable you to do your job safely and to ensure you are fully trained to safely perform any tasks you are asked to do.
 If you think your employer has or hasn’t done something right, call us on 1800 106 107 for a no-obligation quote.

 Accidents can happen at any time whilst using dangerous machinery and are more common than you may think.
 Some may not be obvious, but the following can lead to a serious injury:

 - crushed by a moving vehicle